Guide On Taking CBD While On Other Medications

 POINT TO NOTE: Your existing medications may already have some of the mentioned symptoms as side effects.
 However, if you notice an increase in these symptoms after introducing CBD, it could result from a drug interaction.

 How To Use CBD While On Other Medications- Take Away

-It’s possible to use CBD while on other medications, but you must consult your doctor first because of possible drug interactions.
+It’s possible to use CBD while on other medications, but you must first consult your doctor because of possible drug interactions.

 CBD may inhibit the Cytochrome P450 system.
 It is a family of enzymes responsible for metabolizing medications and other foreign substances.

 This may lead to an overdose or your medications not functioning as intended.

 Depending on your existing medications, your doctor may give a schedule or dosage guideline for the safe use of CBD.

 Although CBD is generally safe, it may have temporary side effects when used in high dosages.
 It’s therefore advisable that you start with the lowest possible dose, watch for possible side effects before increasing your intake.

 If you experience any side effects, don’t take more CBD until you have consulted your doctor.
 This applies to any other supplement.